aihpi/ragsst/README.md

 A quick start, locally-run tool to test and use as basis for various document-related use cases:

-- Rag Query: Prompt an LLM that uses relevant context to answer your queries.
+- Rag Query: Prompt a LLM that uses relevant context to answer your queries.
 - Semantic Retrieval: Retrieve relevant passages from documents, showing sources and relevance.
-- Rag Chat: Interact with an LLM that utilizes document retrieval and chat history.
+- Rag Chat: Interact with a LLM that utilizes document retrieval and chat history.
 - LLM Chat: Chat and test a local LLM, without document context.

 ![RAGSST](images/local-ragtool-demo.gif)